sudowing/cms-utilization-db/README.md

 Examples of derived analytic data:
 - Ranking of providers by Total Services Provided
 - Ranking of providers by HCPCS Services provider
-- Estimated sums each provider `charged` & `recieved` for each individual HCPCS Service
+- Estimated sums each provider `charged` & `received` for each individual HCPCS Service
 - Ranking of providers by Total $ Charged to CMS
 - Ranking of providers by Total $ Paid from CMS